pkp/pkp-docs/admin-guide/en/advanced-email.md

 sendmail_path = "<path-to-sendmail> -bs"
 ```

-In some rare cases, neither option is available, and you must use `PHPMailer`.
+In rare cases, neither option is available and you must use `PHPMailer`.
 This mailer is not secure and we strongly discourage its use.
 However, if you need it, set the `default` to `phpmailer`:

 ```
 [email]